Teyras/MT/drafts/stability_measurements.md

 - This could help eliminate outliers and give more reliable results
 - The cost here is that the evaluation would take much more time, which leads to higher utilization of the infrastructure and longer response time
+- If the solution yields incorrect results, we can say it after the first iteration
+- We can display a probably OK/probably not OK until all iterations are finished so that the user gets at least some feedback quickly
+- There multiple ways to implement this - in job config creation, in job submission, ...

 ## Measured Data